Careers360 Logo

 Answer:

-A positive hydrogen ion is extremely small in size and cannot exist as a single alone atom but instead only exists as an association with other elements.
+A positive hydrogen ion is extremely small in size and cannot exist as a single atom but instead only exists as an association with other elements.

 Question:3